hexagontk/hexagon/readme.md

 5. Run the service and view the results at: [http://localhost:2010/hello/world][Endpoint]

-You can read more details in the [Services] guide.
+You can read more details reading the [Quick Start] page, or checking the [guides].

 [Setup Gradle]: https://kotlinlang.org/docs/reference/using-gradle.html
 [Setup Maven]: https://kotlinlang.org/docs/reference/using-maven.html